robertbraeutigam/oscar/README.md

 ## Rationale

 When Java came out in the 90's it brought a lot of revolutionary ideas to the mainstream development community.
 However, that was more than 20 years ago and there are a lot of lessons the communiy learned since then.
-Oscar is the Java syntax + all the experience applied without having to be backwards compatible with anything.
+Oscar is the result of applying all this experience, starting from the Java language, but withou the need to be backwards compatible.

-Following idea underlies these changes: **There should be a *single* *correct* way to write things.**

-"*Single*" means to not have redundancies.
-There should not be multiple ways to iterate, multiple ways to instantiate an object, multiple ways to define objects or interfaces.
-In short, all idioms should be the same for all developers regardless of personal style.

-"*Correct*" means that things written should be unambiguous and do what readers would expect.
-Also, things that often lead to misunderstandings, failures or are often misused are consiered incorrect.
-Examples include inheritance, addition with overflow, etc.

-This idea also means, that some things that are not actually included in Java, but turned out to have a single correct way to do, become a part of Oscar.
-This includes exceptions handling scenarios like rethrowing or handling.

  ## Differences to Java

- Following is an incomplete but representative list of differences how Oscar differs from Java:
+ Following is an incomplete but representative list of differences between Oscar and Java:

   * There is no `null`.
   * There are no static methods.
 No companion objects or similar built-in singletons.
   * There is no inheritance at all, only implementing interfaces is possible.
   * There are no mutable local variables or parameters, only instance variables can be mutated.
   * There are no blocking operations.
 It is not possible to block a thread in Oscar.
-  * No primitive values, everything is an `Object`.
+  * No primitive values, everything is an object.
-  * `Object` does not have any methods.
+  * Objects by default do not have any methods.
 No `equals()`, `hashCode()`, `toString()`.
-  * No `instanceof`, no reflection.
+  * No `instanceof`, `getClass()`, no reflection.
   * No cycles, looping structures.
   * Built-in dependency injection/management through supplier parameters.
   * All exceptions are checked, including those in lambda expressions.